 - Service Business: It refers to turning your own skills or other people’s skills into services that other businesses or individuals already want and are willing to pay for.

-- Expert Business: It refers to packaging your expertise and knowledge into a product or service to help your clients get results that they desire.
+- Knowledge Business: It refers to packaging your expertise and knowledge into a product or service to help your clients get results that they desire.
 You can do so by offering coaching program and online courses.

 First, let’s talk about how you can start a service business as a side hustle.
-(I will share how you can start an expert business in a separate blog post)

 Selling services is one of the quickest ways to make extra money on the side.